jhudsl/OTTR_Template/getting_started.md

 Now, you can go through each file (the issues have checklists to guide you) and make sure the existing Rmd template files are changed to fit your course, and delete the `code_output` folder if you do not expect to have any code output (or if you wish to call the folder something else).
 There are `{}` in these files to get you started filling out information and should be deleted after you've filled them out.

+Once this is done, you can start on the next issue guide checklist called `New Course - Set Repository Settings`.

 ### Recommended repository settings:

 With your course repository set up, there are some settings recommended for development.